NikolayRag/typeTodo/README.md

        ~~external db connection~~

 ###5.
-Meaningfull issues
+Meaningful issues

 5.1.
        As TODO is created or edited, any changes are saved to db instantly.

 5.2.
-       If more than ONE cursor present, nothing is saved to dp as typed.
+       If more than ONE cursor present, nothing is saved to db as typed.

 5.3.
        NO braces/hyphens checking is performed